xtqqczze/JosefPihrt-Orang/docs/cli/move-command.md

 **`--target <DIRECTORY_PATH>`**

-The directory to copy files and directories to\.
+A directory to move files and directories to\.

 **`[-v|--verbosity] <VERBOSITY>`**